Frank Strafaci: Career

-Strafaci was born and raised in Brooklyn, New York.
-He started his dominance on the amateur scene at Dyker Beach Golf Course in 1935 when he joined the Shoreview Golf Club.
+Strafaci started his dominance on the amateur scene at Dyker Beach Golf Course in 1935 when he joined the Shoreview Golf Club.
 He won the U.S. Amateur Public Links in 1935.
 He won the Shoreview's Club Championship in 1936 and again in 1938.
 Over the next 15 years he dominated amateur golf in the area.
 He won the Long Island Golf Association Amateur Championship five times, the Metropolitan Amateur seven times, the North and South Amateur twice and the Richardson Invitational Championship twice.
 He also took his talents overseas, playing in the British and French Amateur Championships.

 In 1940, Strafaci qualified for the U.S. Open.
 Shortly after qualifying, Strafaci learned Ben Hogan did not qualify but would be the first alternate.
 On May 27, a few weeks before the Open was to be held at the Canterbury Golf Club in Ohio, Strafaci issued Hogan an "Insurance Policy".
 In a letter to Hogan, Strafaci told him "Go ahead to Cleveland and get ready for the Open Championship.
 I'll see to it that you get in."
-Strafaci believed Hogan one of the best players in the World should be in the Open.
+Strafaci believed Hogan, one of the best players in the world, should be in the Open.
 By his own admission, Strafaci did not like his game even though he qualified.
 With no other player withdrawing, Strafaci withdrew on June 6 from the Open which enabled Hogan to play.
 Hogan was in contention all four rounds and would go on to finish T5.

 In 1954, Strafaci played in the U.S. Amateur and had a very interesting first match opponent named Arnold Palmer; this was Palmer's final amateur appearance before turning professional.
 Palmer later stated that his toughest match was against Strafaci, who was all square with him entering the 17th hole.
 Palmer eventually beat Strafaci 1-up and went on to win the championship.

 In 1957, Strafaci teamed up with his brother Thomas, the head professional at Dyker Beach Golf Club to capture the Long Island Golf Associations Amateur-Professional Championship at Nassau Country Club.
 This would be Frank’s second victory in this event winning it also in 1938 with professional Jimmy Hines who was the head professional at Lakeville Country Club.
 This event was also won in 1933 at Lido Golf Club by Strafaci’s older brother Ralph who teamed with Wiffy Cox who was the head professional at Dyker Beach GC at the time.

 Strafaci semi-retired from amateur golf in the late 1950s and became Executive Director of the Florida Golf Association.
-In 1960 he became the Director of Golf at the famed Doral Country Club.
+In 1960, he became the Director of Golf at the famed Doral Country Club.
 He has been credited with naming the course the "Blue Monster".
-He continued to live in Florida until his death in 1988.